 - Make an initial contribution of $40,000 (additional gifts may be added at any time, in any amount).

 - Establish criteria for scholarship eligibility in consultation with NCCF staff.

 - Discuss potential scholarship committee members with NCCF staff.

 - Conduct a scholarship process annually at your discretion.

-- There are no start-up fees; an administrative fee of 1.5% of the fund’s balance is charged annually.
+- There are no start-up fees; an administrative fee of the fund’s balance is charged annually.